Brahimndaw/scores/README.md

 # README

-Synopsis
+Unlike other READMEs that focuses on the developer side of an application.
+This README will cover how one can launch and utilize this website on their local system.

-This is a Ruby on Rails application that uses JSON Data to append information the DOM.
-The goal of this application is to iterate over the JSON data coming from the server and retrieving the information that is needed.
-The code base uses Javascript, HTML and CSS.
-A little bit of ruby is also used to navigate the application.
+This is a Ruby on Rails application that uses JSON Data to append information to the DOM.
+The purpose of this application is to use the given JSON data to retrieve information that will help us display the MLB scores of the day.
+The code base uses Javascript, HTML, CSS, and a little bit of ruby to navigate the application.

+#Rails Set up

-In order to get the application up running you will need Ruby on Rails installed on your computer.
+In order to get the application up running you will need Ruby and Ruby on Rails installed on your computer.
 Please follow the steps below:

 Step 1: Check Ruby Version